Get our latest essays, archival selections, reading lists, and exclusive content delivered straight to your inbox.

-The process was at many moments driven by the right and propelled by the power of well-funded formations.
-But these ideas could not have become hegemonic without key establishment figures on the left.
+These ideas could not have become hegemonic without key establishment figures on the left.

 The first step is a reorientation from efficiency to power.
 Whereas, for decades, we have been asking what legal regimes are “efficient,” we should instead be asking what regimes produce the kind of widely shared political and economic power that is fundamental to a democracy.
 This is not to insert politics and law where they were absent before, but rather to ask how we can deploy them toward the freedom of all, not just the ruling autonomy of a few.
 Markets are not “free”; they are riven throughout with power disparities which are, themselves, products of law and policy.
 We construct the kinds of markets we want—and that means that we should embrace the capacity of law and politics to construct a radically more inclusive politico-economic order.